5 Free Positivity Apps to Manage Mental Health and Boost Your Spirits

 4. Skills (Android, iOS): Mindfulness and Stress Reduction Games

-Skills is a group of 13 games that focus on mindfulness and stress tolerance.
+Skills is a positivity app that groups 13 games focusing on mindfulness and stress tolerance.
 The games are based on the work of Dr. Martin Bohus, one of the leading psychotherapy researchers in dialectical behavior therapy.
 A clinical study shows that these Skills games were helpful in 82% of players.

 The 13 games vary significantly, tackling different aspects of mental health.
 For example, in one game, you have to tilt your phone to make a ball fall on to the next level, or use the ball to crash into bubbles and burst them.
 In another game, a progress bar starts filling up or a countdown timer starts and then the screen goes black; you need to guess when it will end and tap at that time.

 Each game has different purposes.
 The app restricts you to one game at the start, but you can unlock them all for free if you play the given games repeatedly.
-The more you play, the more games will unlock, and you’re getting some mental health relief.
-If you prefer to unlock immediately, you can pay a small fee.
+While it’s a free positivity app, you can pay a small fee to unlock all games immediately.
+If you stick to the free mode, the more you play, the more games will unlock, and you’re getting some mental health relief along the way.

 5. Care Cards (Web): Positive Self-Care Reminders